zonemaster/zonemaster-gui/docs/README.md

 Zonemaster-GUI documents

-* Information on code testing is found in [Testing Zomeaster-GUI]
+* An overview of the Zonemaster GUI is found in [Zonemaster UI]
-* Information on the Zonemaster GUI is found in [Zonemaster UI]
+* Information related to code testing is found in [Unit testing Zonemaster-GUI]
 * [Installation instructions]
 * [Configuration instructions]
 * [Translation instructions]